Fall of Kabul (2021): Suicide bombing and US drone strikes

 On 26 August, a suicide bombing occurred at Kabul Airport, killing over 180 people and injuring over 150.
 Among the casualties were 169 Afghan civilians and 13 American troops.
 Earlier that day an intelligence report indicated that a "very lethal terror attack" was likely to take place at the airport within a few hours.
 The Islamic State's Afghanistan affiliate (ISIL-KP) claimed responsibility for the attack.
-According to reports, US gave Taliban the names of Americans and Afghan allies to evacuate.
+According to reports, the US gave Taliban the names of Americans and Afghan allies to evacuate.

 A US drone strike aimed at presumed Islamic State members suspected of planning a suicide bombings at the Kabul airport killed a family of 10 civilians in an adjacent car, including 7 children and an employee of a US aid organization.
-On September 17, the Pentagon admitted the strike was a mistake.
+On 17 September, the Pentagon admitted the strike was a mistake.